VittoNico/Random_network_analysis/README.md

 #Produce a report file for visualize the result in R
 report_data <- c(
     "Network Analysis Report",
-    "Number of Nodes:",vcount(graph),"(the number of Nodes in your network.)", "Number of Edges:",ecount(graph),"(the number of Edges connecting the in your network.)", "Mean Degree:",mean(degree_info),"(mean of the degrees of the nodes in the graph.
+    "Number of Nodes:",vcount(graph),"(the number of nodes in your network.)", "Number of Edges:",ecount(graph),"(the number of edges connecting the nodes in your network.)", "Mean Degree:",mean(degree_info),"(mean of the degrees of the nodes in the graph.
 High values = more connected network)", "Standard Deviation of Degree:",sd(degree_info),"(standard deviation of node degrees.
 High values = heterogeneity in the degree distribution.)", "Mean Closeness Centrality",mean(closeness_info),"(average of closeness centrality values across all Nodes.
 High values = Nodes in the graph are closer to each other in terms of the shortest path length.)",